Getting Paid While on Leave

 - Requesting to extend

-If you are unable to return to work on the date anticipated, you should contact your department and the Leave of Absence Coordinator as soon as you know.
-The Leave of Absence Coordinator can guide you on what additional information and/or documentation is required to extend your leave of absence.
+If you are unable to return to work on the date anticipated, you should contact your department and the Leave of Absence Specialist as soon as you know.
+The Leave of Absence Specialist can guide you on what additional information and/or documentation is required to extend your leave of absence.

 - Return from medical leave

 Prior to returning from a medical leave, a release from your provider will be required.
 Your provider should outline any restrictions/limitations that you may have upon your return to work.
-Our Workplace Accommodations Team will be able to help you and your department plan for your transition back to work.
+Our Workplace Accommodation Services will be able to help you and your department plan for your transition back to work.

 - Restart your benefits